GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Most programming languages contain good parts and bad parts.
-I discovered that I could be better programmer by using only the good parts and avoiding the bad parts.
+> ### You can't just ask customers what they want and then try to give that to them.
+By the time you get it built, they'll want something new.
 >
-> ~ *Douglas Crockford*
+> ~ *Steve Jobs*

 ---
 ## 🏎 Quick Facts